open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 ## Task Prioritization and Realistic Timelines

-Sometimes, juggling all the tasks to maintain an open source project can be difficult.
+Juggling all the tasks to maintain an open source project can be difficult sometimes.
 Set aside time each week to triage issues and look through the project backlog to prioritize work to be done.
-Choose when to label issues and pull requests as a high priority wisely.
+Choose when to label issues and pull requests as a high priority.
 Realistically, there will always be issues that should be considered a top priority, while you can address the rest later.

 When setting realistic timelines, add an extra few days to your work estimate.
 If you think a new set of features will take a couple of weeks, tack on each week.
 Issues come up all of the time in projects.
 So you want to avoid timeboxing yourself to a very strict deadline when it wasn't realistic in the first place.